X

 • If you have a family member who is homebound or in a care facility and would like to receive Communion, please call the parish office.
 We will work with you and the care facility to distribute Communion to your loved one.

-• Contact: Deacon Al Weber at 266-3523
+Contact: Deacon Al Weber at 266-3523

-Matthew 25 Fund
+Matthew 25 Food Pantry

 • peanut butter and jelly

-• syrup and pancake mix
+• pancake mix and syrup

-• pasta, instant potatoes, spaghetti and sauce
+• spaghetti and sauce

 • chunky soups and crackers

-• personal hygiene items and laundry detergent are also needed
+• personal hygiene items

 Nursing Home Ministry

 • St. Patrick volunteers provide refreshments and plan entertainment for the residents.
-Students from the parish and St. Patrick School often entertain at these events.

 • Eucharistic Ministers are needed to distribute Communion each week.

-• Contact: Deacon Al Weber at 266-3523
+Contact: Deacon Al Weber at 266-3523

 Prison Ministry